moettinger/gulper/README.md

 1. Put the application wherever you want - I recommend the Utilities folder.
 2. Command + drag the application to your Finder toolbar
-3. Select a folder you want to work woth and hit the grunt icon and voila!
+3. Select a folder you want to work with, hit the gulp icon, and voila!